When The Devil Came to Georgia, Vermont – Part 1 : The Vermont Extended Universe

 “A mother’s instinct,” I offer.

 “Yeah, exactly.
-That was good for Flint, he found Mrs. Leeds and spied on her for weeks,” Alex continued.
+Flint found Mrs. Leeds and spied on her for weeks,” Alex continued.
 “One night, she stood outside her shack and played a music box.
 The large winged beast came and lay before her while she stroked his head.
 It had hooves for legs, a large hairless body, and the color and look of severe sunburn.
 Its face was oversized and lumpy with glowing red eyes.”

 “That sounds lovely,” I muttered.